ashk6645/E-Commerce-Application/README.md

 PAYTM_CHANNEL_ID=WEB
 PAYTM_INDUSTRY_TYPE_ID=Retail
 PAYTM_CALLBACK_URL=http://localhost:5000/api/payment/callback

 Start the backend server:
-bash
-Copy code
 npm start

 Frontend Setup:

-Navigate to the frontend directory: bash
+Navigate to the frontend directory: cd ../frontend
-Copy code
-cd ../frontend

 Install dependencies:
-bash
 Copy code
 npm install

 Create a .env file in the frontend directory and add the following environment variables: env
 Copy code
 REACT_APP_API_URL=http://localhost:5000/api
 REACT_APP_PAYTM_MID=your_paytm_mid

-Start the frontend development server: bash
+Start the frontend development server:
 Copy code
 npm start

-Running the Application
+**Running the Application**
-Ensure MongoDB is running.
+1.Ensure MongoDB is running.
-Start the backend server (from the backend directory): bash
+2.Start the backend server (from the backend directory): npm start
-Copy code
-npm start
-Start the frontend server (from the frontend directory): bash
+3.Start the frontend server (from the frontend directory): npm start
-Copy code
-npm start

 Open your browser and navigate to http://localhost:3000 to see the application in action.

 ## 🚀 Features